Historic Detroit

-Cass Avenue Methodist Church - Photos
+Cass Avenue Methodist Episcopal Church - Photos

 Bishop Newman laid the church cornerstone in September of 1891.